 About 8 years+, dogs may begin to experience arthritis

-Stress (potty accidents, chewing, destruction, nervous zoomies, jumping biting)
+Stress & Anxiety (may create potty accidents, chewing, destruction, nervous zoomies, jumping biting)

-Separation Anxiety versus Independence issues (there is a difference)
+Separation Anxiety versus Independence issues (there is a difference both need your attention)

-Resource Guarding (always trade up, become a giver, let your dog eat in peace)
+Resource Guarding (always trade up, be a giver, let your dog eat in peace)

 If your dog is acting strange (i.e. is overly excited, grumpy, or nervous), pay attention.
 Most likely, your Malamute is trying to let you know that something is wrong.
 They may be stressed, bored, frustrated, or not feeling well physically.
 Work on finding the root cause for the strange behavior.
 Your dog may have an injury, need more exercise, need time alone, or is anxious about a storm.
-As a dog enters different stages in their life, they may develop fear or hesitation towards things, sounds, etc.
+As a dog enters different stages in their life, they may develop fear or hesitation towards things, sounds, that were ok before.
+Dogs will have their guard up to protect themselves if they feel vulnerable or are not well.

-Be mindful that if your dog is not feeling well, he or she may feel vulnerable or scared around strangers or other dogs even though he or she is comfortable with you.
+Be mindful if your dog is not feeling well, he/she may feel vulnerable or scared around strangers or other dogs even though he or she is comfortable with you.
 Of note, as your dog gets older, be sensitive to their changing needs.
 Arthritis is painful!
-Adjust your routine or shorten exercise.
+Adjust your routine and consider reducing exercise and increasing mental stimulation.

 If your dog is not feeling well, is unhappy, or is scared, he/she may growl.
 It is important to never punish your dog for growling.
 It is your dog’s way of communicating his or her discomfort or stress.
 It is a warning that prevents a bite.
 Give your dog "space" and think about how you feel when you are not well. https://www.whole-dog-journal.com/behavior/understand-why-your-dog-growls/).